About Enterprise DLP

 detect sensitive data in structured data with a high confidence level regardless of

-how the data is organized or formatted.
+how you organize or format the data.
 Enterprise DLP can process horizontally

 aligned tables, multiple tables on a single sheet, and combinations of tables and